 Blakebeck Farm Camping Barn, Blakebeck, Mungrisdale, Penrith, CA11 0SZ

-This accommodation allows dogs by arrangement, is near mountains, is available to individuals, gives a Best Price Guarantee, has a pub within walking distance and is on the camping barn map and the C2C Cycle Route.
+This accommodation allows dogs by arrangement, is near mountains, is available to individuals, gives a Best Price Guarantee, has a pub within walking distance and is on the or near to the Settle to Carlisle railway, the camping barn map and the C2C Cycle Route.

 There are 4 alpacas at Blakebeck Farm.
 They are all female, we have had the white ones Princess and Narla and two others Honey and Treacle.

 The alpacas get clipped once a year in June/July time, oh what a challenge that is, we have a great chap who comes to clip them and he makes it look easy, then we have the lovely soft fleeces.
 I have spun some; it is so lovely and soft.
 They are very inquisitive animals and love to see what is going on and will come to see you from a distance, they are also very timid.